DaisyWard/accessibility-demo/README.md

 - Use of legend
 - Error state and error message
 - required
-- Being able to click on the label to activate the rdio button
+- Being able to click on the label to activate the radio button

 ### Search
 Accessibility Considerations